-College pirates is a community of online tutoring services, which we have emphasized enough; what we have not stated is the fact that tutoring help for any topic also includes English tutors who specialize in teaching English as a second language or ESL, for short.
+College pirates is a community of online tutoring services, which we have emphasized enough; what we have not stated is the fact that tutoring help for any topic also includes English tutors who specialize in helping people improve English as a second language or ESL tutoring, for short.
 We’re going to throw some stats at you, ready?
 Here goes- more than 50 countries speak English, approximating to about 400 million people.
 English was the world’s most spoken second language, until Spanish beat it just over a decade ago.
 Nonetheless, English has been named the world’s most influential language.
 PAUSE FOR REACTION!

 Now that we have sold you the idea of learning the language or keep persevering if you were tired of not making as much progress as you wanted and were entertaining the idea of quitting, we’re now going to give you a list of tools which will help you.
 Yes, you can call us knights in shining armors; although we prefer a frat brother in sneakers and Nike shorts.